 - Assessing the marine impacts from pollution flowing to the coasts from the land;

 - Monitoring of pathogens, indicators of fecal pollution, and harmful algae and development of sensors and assays to improve detection of contamination;

 Microbes help control the flow of energy and matter on the planet.
 They cycle nutrients, decompose pollutants, control the composition of the atmosphere, and produce medicines.
 Microbes also degrade water quality and cause infections in humans, protected species, and critical habitats such as coral reefs.
-The OCD Environmental Microbiology Laboratory uses traditional microbiology and cutting-edge molecular techniques for a variety of projects with a focus on coastal water quality.
+The OCED Environmental Microbiology Laboratory uses traditional microbiology and cutting-edge molecular techniques for a variety of projects with a focus on coastal water quality.
 Applications of work include the following: provide new understanding of biodiversity to aid exploration and stewardship, improve evaluation of baseline and changed ecosystem function, and help stakeholders manage and mitigate contamination issues to protect health and economies.
 Click here to learn more about the AOML Environmental Microbiology Laboratory (NOAA Science Day Presentation, January 30, 2013). [pdf]